-In this article we'll delve into some of the issue that may be impacting the effectiveness of your guttering.
+In this article, we'll delve into some of the issues that may be impacting the effectiveness of your guttering.
 These ranges from simply blockages to missing parts.
 We'll also share some tips on installing guttering around your home and how to make the most of your reserved water.

 Blocked Gutter or Running Outlet